 File faster online

 Once you're ready, experts recommend filing your taxes electronically.
 Doing so can mean a more accurate tax return, a faster refund and—if every minute counts—the luxury of last-minute filing.
-Since 1990, nearly 1 billion people have filed their taxes electronically, according to the IRS.
-The majority of individual taxpayers—70%—file electronically, either on their own or via a tax preparer.
+Since 1990, nearly 1 billion tax returns have been filed, according to the IRS.
+The majority of individual taxpayers—70%—file electronically, either on their own or using a tax preparer.

 TurboTax makes it easy to prepare and file your taxes online, which is the fastest way to get your money if you’re expecting a tax refund.